dart-lang/language/working/3102 - implied-name/feature-specification.md

 ```

 To avoid redundant repetition, Dart will allow you to omit the
-argument name if it's the same name as the value.
+argument name if it's the same name as the expression providing the value.

 ```dart
   var subscription = stream.listen(